pokon548/OysterOS/docs/README.md

 - Editor: vim (Daily driver), helix (Successor of vim.
 Still learning)

 ## Reuse this repo
 Wanna reuse this repo to buid your NixOS?
 Great!
-Just fork it with few notice required below:
+Before hacking with this repo, here is some hints help you get started quickly:
 - This repo is licensed under MIT license
 - sops-nix is not world readable.
 You must modify it (Otherwise you will not pass the build.
 You cannot decrypt my secrets anyway)
 - `MiniOyster` is a stub input for me passing CI builds and including private configs.
 You may wanna change it to your own input.
 See [MiniOyster](https://github.com/pokon548/MiniOyster) for details.